Lavandula angustifolia Melissa Lilac ('Dow4') (PBR)

 - Hardiness: fully hardy

-Stunning, large, lilac-coloured, fragrant flower spikes appear in summer above slender, aromatic, silvery-grey leaves.
+Stunning, large, violet-coloured, fragrant flower spikes appear in summer above slender, aromatic, silvery-grey leaves.
 This is a lovely lavender for edging paths and borders; the aromatic foliage perfumes the air if you brush against it.
 It also works well in a gravel garden, or clipped into a formal sphere for a contemporary look.
 The flower-spikes are highly attractive to bees and other beneficial insects.

 - Garden care: Cut back the stalks after the flowers have faded.
 Carefully trim back in April, taking care not to cut into old wood.